weng1102/reading_app/curriculum/4wordsentences.md

 1. Where shall I park?
 1. I mustn't park here.
 1. It's Sunday, you idiot!
-1. Yes, he's the favourite.
+1. Yes, he's the favorite.
 1. Aren't the jockeys tiny?
 1. Of course he is.
 1. Arthur likes Darling Mary.